Baccega/TensorLibrary/README.md

 - `a` is the tensor
 - `"ij"` are the selected indexes

-This will return a `tensor_constant` type, that can be evaluated into a Tensor or a value using the `evaluate()` method in the following way:
+This will return a  tensor_expr` type, that can be evaluated into a Tensor or a value using the `evaluate()` method in the following way:

 ```c++
 auto exp = a["i"] + b["i"];